 Chances are if you’ve landed here you are looking for a film camera.
 The Nikon FM2 is one of the best film cameras that are readily available on the second-hand market.
-We have reviews of different types of film you can shoot with this camera here.
+We have reviews of the best 35mm film you can shoot with this camera here.

 Nikon FM2 Video Review